 One other danger is the myths that continue to persist related to drinking alcohol over the holidays, such as the mistaken assumption that alcohol is a stimulant.
 Although you likely feel like the life of the New Year celebration party when you first drink, the truth is that alcohol is a central nervous system depressant.
 You put yourself in danger of engaging in risky behaviors and making other reckless decisions.

 Drinking alcohol, even for one evening such as New Year’s Eve, often leads to the belief that the effects will wear off in a short time.
 Just drink some coffee is one belief.
-The fact is that people often misjudge the length of time that the effects of alcohol last, leaving you potentially making dangerous decisions if you also make this mistake.
+The fact is that people often misjudge the length of time that the effects of alcohol last.
+As a result, you may potentially make dangerous decisions if you make this mistake.
 There are several addiction treatment program options at Bayview Recovery.

 Can I Drink with My Family Over the New Year Holiday?